Tag Archives: Paranormal Romance

 Pace: Medium

-5th sentence, 74th page: Ye know it here.
+5th sentence, 74th page: She’d seen it before, of course.

 Buy The Book Now at The Book Depository, Free Delivery World Wide